jgordini/apl-quest-notes/_sources/apl-quest/2013/Making-The-Grade-APLQuest-2013-2.md

 J is a tacit version where 65 is bound to the right argument of `≥`.

-1. `÷≢`  [Tally](https://aplwiki.com/wiki/Tally) the length of your array and divde it by the result of step 2.
+1. `÷≢`  [Tally](https://aplwiki.com/wiki/Tally) the length of your array and divde it into the result of step 2.
 2. `+.≥∘65` is an [Inner Product](https://aplwiki.com/wiki/Inner_Product) that combines summation and comparison.
 The `∘65` part binds 65 as the right argument of `≥`.
 It's equivalent to `+/⍵≥65` in F.
 3. `100×` The result of  `+.≥∘65÷≢` is multiplied by 100.
 4. Equivalent to `{100×(⍵+.≥65)÷≢⍵}`